Shrutii18/Shrutii18/README.md

 # 💫 About Me:
 👩🏻‍💻 Software Engineer sharing about my journey and learnings in tech<br>👩🏻‍🎓 Studied Ele. & Tele.
-Engineering at the University of Mumbai<br>🎨 Making videos about Computer Science, tech, and productivity on YouTube<br>🌷<br>
+Engineering at the University of Mumbai<br>🌷<br>

 ## 🌐 Socials: